orlcar/drug-consumption-data-visualization/README.md

 ![Plot by Gender](images/cannabis_by_gender.png)

-### Cannabis Consumption Rate across Education Levels
+### Cannabis Consumption Rate Across Education Levels

 Looking at education levels, the majority of cannabis users attended college but did not get their degrees.

 ![Education Levels Plot](images/education_levels.png)

-### Violin Plot for Cannabis Users based on Age and Gender
+### Violin Plot for Cannabis Users Based on Age and Gender

 Although male cannabis users outnumber female cannabis users, there are more older female cannabis users than male cannabis users.